MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    > [!div class="mx-imgBorder"]
    > ![Deploy bot](media/deploy-bot-2.png)

 8. Share your bot.
-When you deploy your bot, the Virtual Agent Designer adds a **Share your bot** section to the Deploy page that includes the URL for the bot's test web environment.
+When you deploy your bot, the Virtual Agent Designer adds a **Share your bot** section to the Deploy page that includes the URL for the bot's demo web environment.
 Click **Copy** to copy the URL.

    > [!div class="mx-imgBorder"]
    > ![Share bot](media/deploy-bot-2-1.png)